bookshelfdave/erln8/README.md

 	- if there are any other binaries you need from an Erlang distro, just symlink the binary to erln8 (see the Makefile for an example of how this works)
 	- I'm currently working on this
 - add repo-add, repo-rm, config-add, config-rm commands
-- some TODO's in the source
-- working on a ncurses based *gui* to allow you to quickly support common tasks

 ## Installation